When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Sweet Great-Grandparent Story

 Kaia is sad to hear that her Tatang (great-grandfather) has decided to move back to the Philippines.
-She and her friends decide to submit a film they’re making about Filipino folktales this summer to a contest.
+She and her friends decide to submit a film they’re making about Filipino folktales to a contest.
 She hopes that if they win, Tatang will stay.

 Product Specs